htcf/docs/docs/index.md

 An HTCF description for grant writing purposes

-> The CGSSB provides a computational cluster for high-throughput bioinformatics.
-The cluster consists of around 2000 processors and over 30TB of RAM.
-It supports the Center's Illumina sequencing platforms and real time sequencing analysis.
-Long term data storage is handled by our 40 GbE connected storage arrays.
-These arrays are currently over 4 petabytes in size.
-All user data is backed up and stored daily, weekly and monthly.
-A disaster recovery copy of select data is stored offsite.
+> The Center of Genome Sciences and Systems Biology offers access to its advanced High-Throughput Computing Facility (HTCF), a computational cluster tailored for bioinformatics research, catering to the computational demands of the Center's sequencing platforms and users.
 >
-> The HTCF also includes a 750TB high-speed distributed file system.
-This, coupled with its 100Gb network backbone, delivering 10Gb of bandwidth to cluster nodes, the HTCF can provide exceptionally high-speed transfer of large amounts of data.
+> The HTCF cluster comprises over 2500 processors and a 40TB RAM capacity, optimized to handle high-throughput bioinformatics workflows.
+These resources support real-time sequencing analysis and ensure efficient execution of computational tasks.
+>
+> Cluster storage is accessed via dozens of 25 GbE-connected storage arrays, supported by a 100GbE network backbone, and totaling over 7 petabytes in capacity.
+Comprehensive backup procedures, including daily and monthly snapshots, are in place to safeguard research data.
+Additionally, disaster recovery copies of long-term data are securely stored offsite.
+A 750TB distributed scratch file system is also available.

 --8<-- "includes/abbreviations.md"